ktravers/ktravers.github.io/_posts/2017-06-28-how-to-work-with-developers.md

 - Frontend handles UI/UX (User Interface, User Experience).
 - Fullstack can do a little bit of everything.

 Keep in mind the divisions between these categories are fluid / fuzzy.
 Few engineers are purely one or the other.
-Most work across multiple parts of the stack, mostly be necessity.
+Most work across multiple parts of the stack, mostly by necessity.

 Read more on the differences [here](http://blog.udacity.com/2014/12/front-end-vs-back-end-vs-full-stack-web-developers.html).